jorgebartra1/Machine-Learning/Images/readme.md

 IMAGES
-The above images were used to test the algorithm with DOG BREEDERS classfier
+The above images appear in the instructions workbook